Doctor reviews posted online by patients are one of the most important factors in the overall success of any healthcare organization.

-Another leading resource for healthcare reviews and information is Vitals, which features over 1 million physician profiles, 165,000 facility listings, and more than 9 million reviews and ratings.
+Another leading resource for healthcare reviews and information is Vitals, which features over 1 million physician profiles, 165,000 facility profiles, and more than 9 million reviews and ratings.
 Vitals’ database allows users to search by specialty, name, location, condition, and insurance.

 You can get listed on Wellness.com by enrolling in the site’s Wellness Provider Program.
-There are three tiers within the program, and they all include the ability to create a listing.
-However, the mid- and high-tier packages include other benefits such as additional exposure on “major search engines” and listing placement on competitor profiles.
+There are three tiers within the program, and they all include the ability to create a profile.
+However, the mid- and high-tier packages include other benefits such as additional exposure on “major search engines” and placement on competitor profiles.